Adidas Barricade 2018 Review

 In this Adidas Barricade 2018 Review, we'll delve deep into shoe mechanics and features so you can have the info you need to make the best decision based on your court shoe needs.

-Adidas Barricade Boost 2018 Features
+Adidas Barricade Boost Features – The Chassis

 Much like a car chassis, the chassis of a shoe is the core or foundation of a good court shoe.
 The Barricade chassis carries over from the Barricade 2017 and previous models.

-Think of it as a sort of a "if it ain't broken, don't fix it" approach.
-When you’re darting around the court, you’ll end up placing a lot of pressure on your feet, twisting and turning the muscles and tendons...a good chassis helps reduce soreness and foot pain for these muscles and tendons.
+Think of it as a sort of “if it ain’t broken, don’t fix it” approach.
+When you’re darting around the court, you’ll end up placing a lot of pressure on your feet, twisting and turning the muscles and tendons…a good chassis helps reduce soreness and foot pain for these muscles and tendons.

 Without proper support, it’s easy to pull a muscle and take you off the court for weeks or months while you recuperate.
 This can cause you to lose your playing edge or stunt progress if you're a beginner tennis player.